Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Definitions

 {\bf Markov chain from a MDP and memoryless strategy.} Given a MDP $G=((S,E),(\SA,\SR),\trans)$ and a memoryless strategy $\straa_*:\SA \to \distr(S)$ we obtain a Markov chain $G'=((S,E'),\trans')$ as follows: $E' = E \cap (\SR \times S) \cup \set{(s,t) \mid s \in \SA, \straa_*(s)(t) > 0}$; and $\trans'(s,t)=\trans(s,t)$ for $s \in \SR$, and $\trans'(s,t)=\straa(s)(t)$ for $s\in \SA$ and $t \in E(s)$.
 We will denote by $G_{\straa_*}$ the Markov chain obtained from an MDP $G$ by fixing a memoryless strategy $\straa_*$ in the MDP.

 {\bf Symbolic encoding of an MDP.} All algorithms of the paper will only depend on the graph $(S,E)$ of the MDP and the partition $(\SA,\SR)$, and not on the probabilistic transition function $\trans$.
 Thus the symbolic encoding of an MDP is obtained as the standard encoding of a transition system (with an \obdd~\cite{CuDD}), with one additional bit, and the bit denotes whether a state belongs to $\SA$ or $\SR$.
+Also note that if the state bits already encode whether a state belongs to $\SA$ or $\SR$, then the additional bit is not required.

+{\bf Symbolic step.} To define the symbolic complexity of an algorithm an important concept to clarify is the notion of one symbolic step.
+In this work we adopt the following convention: one symbolic step corresponds to one primitive operations that are supported by the standard symbolic package like CuDD~\cite{CuDD}.
+For example, the one-step predecessor and successor operators, obtaining a BDD for a cube (a path from root to a leaf node with constant~1) of a BDD, etc. are all supported as primitive operations in CuDD~\cite{CuDD} and correspond to one symbolic step.

 {{\sc ImprAlgo}} {{\sc SymbImprAlgo}} {{\sc SmDvSymbImprAlgo}} {{\sc Classical}} {\mathsf{Pre}} {\mathsf{Pre}} {\mathsf{Post}} {\mathsf{CPre}} {\mathsf{Post}} {\mathsf{BDD}} {\mathsf{SymbStep}}